tabraha1/software-engineer/README.md

         * artifact can be deployed to an artifact repository using the 'mvn deploy' command,
         * or it will be taken directly from the workspace directory

+ ## How to do a Release:
+* Create stories:
+    * Last minute check story
+    * Release story
+    * Production Support story
+* If needed:
+    * Add extra logging
+    * Make sure feature flag exists in Production
+    * Remove feature flags (dead code) at the end of the PI
+    * Do a notification and smoke test it

  ## UI Pattern: Validation Feedback

    - What: